CircuitCraft42/c-but-not/README.md

 be valid C (syntactically) in order to be valid C, But Not.* This is the reason for the inclusion of declaration statements.

-The `compiler.py` script translated C, But Not code into vanilla C99.
+The `compiler.py` script translates C, But Not code into vanilla C99.
 It communicates only via stdio, so you need to pipe in and out of it.
 Using the `counter` operation requires gcc extensions.